 Wherever possible, assign officers to search and canvass areas the child frequents or has indicated interest in, based upon interview information received.

-23. If applicable determine if surveillance or security cameras in the vicinity may have captured relevant information.
-This information may be used to help locate the child and/or corroborate or refute witness statements.
+23. If applicable, determine locations of surveillance or security cameras in the vicinity that may have captured relevant information which may help locate the child and/or corroborate or refute witness statements.

-- Communicate any updates to command post or other staff involved in the case.
+- Communicate all updates to command post or other staff involved in the case.

-Continue to interview other family members, friend and/or associates of the missing child.
+Continue to interview other family members, friends, teachers/coaches and associates of the missing child.

 - When was the last time each person saw the child?

-- What they think happened to the child.
+- What do you think may have happened to the child?

 - Did the child mention being approached by anyone?